unsol/design/contract_interface.md

 Every contract must be stored in the [WebAssembly Binary Encoding](https://github.com/WebAssembly/design/blob/master/BinaryEncoding.md) format (in short, WASM bytecode).

+The WASM bytecode must be prefixed with an invalid EVM1 opcode (`0xEF`).

 ### Imports

 A contract can only import symbols specified in the [Ethereum Environment Interface](./eth_interface.md).